Arsenal & Fulham rejections made £17m Palace star Eze doubt he would make it in football | Goal.com

 Eze was released by Arsenal aged 13 and tried his luck at a series of other clubs but history repeated itself after the academies at Fulham, Reading and Millwall all declined his services.

-Having worked part-time in the UK supermarket chain Tesco while studying in college, Eze finally saw a subsequent trial at Queen's Park Rangers lead to a contract.
-He made his first-team debut six months later and four years on he is playing against Manchester United and Chelsea in the Premier League.
+Having worked part-time in a UK supermarket chain while studying in college, Eze finally saw a subsequent trial at Queen's Park Rangers lead to a contract.
+He made his first-team debut six months later and now, four years on, he is playing against Manchester United and Chelsea in the Premier League.

-To overcome such a series of setbacks wasn't easy and Eze admits that he worried that his dream might not have happened.
+To overcome such a series of setbacks wasn't easy and Eze admits that he was concerned that his dream might never have come to fruition.

 "Of course, you have doubts," Eze said at England's training centre at St. George's Park.
-"You have doubts in your thinking of whether you're going to get your professional contract, whether you're going to be what you would hope you'd be.
+"You have doubts in your thinking of whether you're going to get your professional contract, whether you're going to be what you hoped you'd be.

 "It has built huge resilience in me; I think being released, I'm sure loads of players will tell you this, being released is not the best feeling and you're not in the best space mentally.
 But of course, as a footballer, not just a footballer, but anyone, you have to be strong, you have to be courageous.

-"For me having faith was huge for me that I would always believe that I would get to where I hope to get to and thankfully, and thanks to God, it has worked out."
+"Having faith was huge for me, I would always believe that I would get to where I hope to get to and thankfully, and thanks to God, it has worked out."

 "I didn't come from a rich family or anything like that, my parents did what they could and try their best to help me and my brothers and my sister to get through life.
-And of course, I know the struggle that they've been through it wasn't easy for them even to gather money for us to look after us," he added.
+I know the struggle that they've been through, it wasn't easy for them even to gather money for us to look after us," he added.

-"But that's why it was more of a relief because I can take some pressure off them and help them a bit and it's not much of a hand to mouth sort of situation.
+"But that's why it was more of a relief because I can take some pressure off them and help them a bit and it's not so much of a hand-to-mouth sort of situation.

-"I finally got the pro contract that I was praying for endlessly and for my family knowing that I'm now in a position where I can grow and progress along if I work hard, I can grow and be able to help my family out of whatever situation that we were in back then.
+"I finally got the pro contract that I was praying for, endlessly.
+And for my family, knowing that I'm now in a position where I can grow and progress along if I work hard, I can grow and be able to help them out of whatever situation that we were in back then.

 "That's why it was more of a relief because we had been in a situation without a club for a while and was still working hard still doing what we can but the fact that it came eventually and came quite late, it was honestly a grateful moment.